-Management has constituted an Assets and Liabilities Committee to manage the Bank's assets and liabilities and the overall financial structure.
-It is also primarily responsible for managing the funding and liquidity risks of the Bank.
+Management has constituted an Asset and Liability Management Committee (ALCO) to manage the Bank's assets and liabilities and the overall financial structure.
+It is also primarily responsible for managing the funding, lending and liquidity risks of the Bank.
 The Board's Risk Management and Credit Committee, on the over hand, is responsible for the management of risk decisions and monitoring risk levels.
 Operationally, the Bank's Chief Risk Officer has an overall oversight of the Bank's risk management framework, whilst the Bank's overall Risk Governance Structure is set out below: